projectcalico/calicoctl/docs/Components.md

    policies, and BGP peering.

  - **Orchestrator (Docker, Kubernetes, etc)**: Manages container creation/deletion and runs the `calico/node` Docker image as a container.
-(See the [Calico Orchestrators page](./Orchestrators.md) for details on integration)

  - [**etcd**](https://github.com/coreos/etcd): Datastore used by Calico to store endpoint, bgp, and policy data that can be accessed by all of the hosts.
+   See the [etcd Data Model page](./etcdStructure.md) for details on how Calico data is stored in etcd.

 ## Anatomy of calico/node